 Neurological Institute / CANCER HAS STRUCTURE

-LED installation created for The Montreal Neurological Institute –The NEURO– exhibited at Le Salon 1861, during A Brilliant Night fundraising event.
+LED installation created for the Montreal Neurological Institute during the A Brilliant Night fundraising event.

-Since cancer is a mutation within a cell, this disease can take many forms, develop abnormally and spread quickly, which is why it we often think of cancer as purely chaotic.
-What this research suggests, is that there is in fact order amongst the chaos, but only at the highest level of development –when stem cells are first created.
+Since cancer is a mutation, this disease can take many forms, develop abnormally and spread quickly, which is why we often think of cancer as purely chaotic.
+This research suggests that there is in fact order amongst the chaos, but only at the highest level of creation –when stem cells first appear.

-To reach this conclusion, The Neuro had to collect data from millions of cells found in tumours through a procedure known as single cell RNA sequencing; a technique that reveals every action a cell performs, by piecing together its genetic makeup.
+To reach this conclusion, the MNI had to collect data from millions of cells found in tumours through a procedure known as single cell RNA sequencing; a technique that reveals every action that a cell performs, by piecing together its genetic makeup.

 Through a series of handmade LED panels, this installation showcases three pivotal moments in cell division.
-Each panel is split into two equal halves, with the left side showcasing normal cellular evolution, in contrast to cancerous cell development on the right.
+Each panel is split into two equal halves, with the left side showcasing normal cell development, in contrast with cancer cell development on the right.
 Each LED maps the journey of a cell, where the first two animations are highly ordered and the third is highly randomized.
-The animation begins at the top of Pillar 01 and cascades down each pillar in sequential order.
+The animation begins at the top of Pillar 01 and cascades down each pillar in sequential order like a waterfall.

-Pillar 01 stands at 6ft. (eye level) with each subsequent pillar growing in stature and cell count.
-Pillar 03 stands at a towering 12ft. above the spectator, representing the great challenge that researchers had to overcome in order to make this discovery.
+Pillar 01 stands at 6ft with each subsequent pillar growing in stature and cell (LED) count.
+Pillar 03 stands at a towering 12ft tall, representing the great challenge that researchers had to overcome in order to make this discovery.

 BEHIND THE SCENES